rackerlabs/rackspace-how-to/content/cloud-servers/mount-a-partition-and-chroot-into-your-primary-file-system-from-rescue-mode.md

        mount --rbind /sys /mnt/sys
        mount --rbind /dev /mnt/dev

-2. Set up networking for your chrooted session by running the following
+2. Set up networking for your session on which you used the chroot operation by running the following commands:
-   commands:

        ln -s /etc/resolv.conf /mnt/etc/resolv.conf